-I am a Ph.D. student in the Department of Sociology at Johns Hopkins University and a graduate researcher at the Arrighi Center for Global Studies.
+I am a Ph.D. student in the Department of Sociology and the Arrighi Center for Global Studies at Johns Hopkins University.

 I have an M.A. in Sociology and a B.A. in International Studies from Johns Hopkins University.

 My broad research areas are global sociology, comparative-historical sociology, and world-systems analysis with thematic foci at the intersections of historical capitalism, war-making, class struggle, and geopolitics.

-My research investigates the conflicts, compromises, and inequalities of global political-economic arrangements in historical capitalism and currently falls into three interrelated projects: (1) the political-economy of war-making; (2) the World-Magnates Project; and (3) the (un)making of global governance.
+My research currently falls into three interrelated projects: (1) the political-economy of war-making; (2) the World-Magnates Project; and (3) the (un)making of global governance.

 View PDF of CV [Last updated: May 2019]